g-gourav-r/webdevlab/README.md

     * Open Xampp control panel.
     * Click on "start" next to Apache.
     * If Apache fails to start, click on "services" and search for Virtual machine, right click and click on stop.
-    * Paste the php and html file in a folder created in htdocs <- xampp <- C drive.
+    * Paste the xml, dtd, xsl file in a folder created in htdocs <- xampp <- C drive.
   ---
 - [Program 9 - Name suggestion AJAX program](https://github.com/g-gourav-r/webdevlab/tree/main/Program_9)
     * Open Xampp control panel.